dlw1rm4/dlw1rm4/README.md

 ## My "Heart Values"
 ## °❀⋆.ೃ࿔*:･
 Since the start of the school year, I've been thinking more about my "heart values," which is a term that my PSYC 88 professor uses to define what your heart wants.
-The list below are the five I try to keep in mind whenever I make decisions:
+Although it isn't comprehensive, the list below are the three I try to keep in mind whenever I make decisions:
-1.
-2.
-3.
-4.
-5.
+1. Treat everything as a learning experience, no matter what the situation is
+2. Be genuine and authentic, especially when it comes to human connection
+3. Every life is as important as my own

 ## How to Reach Me
 ## °❀⋆.ೃ࿔*:･
 ### Contact Information